George Jackson (activist): Marin County courthouse incident

 On August 7, 1970, George Jackson's 17-year-old brother Jonathan P. Jackson burst into a Marin County courtroom with an automatic weapon.
-He freed prisoners James McClain, William A. Christmas and Ruchell Magee, and took Judge Harold Haley, Deputy District Attorney Gary Thomas, and three jurors hostage to demand the release of the "Soledad Brothers".
+He freed prisoners James McClain, William A. Christmas and Ruchell Magee, and took Judge Harold Haley, Deputy District Attorney Gary W. Thomas, and three jurors hostage to demand the release of the "Soledad Brothers".
 Police killed Jackson, Christmas and McClain as they attempted to drive away from the courthouse.
 Eyewitness testimony suggests Haley died as a result of a bullet discharged from a sawed-off shotgun, which had been fastened to his neck with adhesive tape by the abductors.
 Thomas, Magee and one of the jurors were wounded.
 The case made national headlines.

 Angela Davis, who owned the weapons used in the hostage taking, was later acquitted of conspiracy, kidnapping, and murder.
-A possible explanation for the gun connection is that Jonathan Jackson was her bodyguard.
+A possible explanation for the gun ownership connection is that Jonathan Jackson was her bodyguard.
 Magee, the sole survivor among the attackers, eventually pleaded guilty to aggravated kidnapping and was sentenced to life imprisonment in 1975.
 He was freed in 2023 under California's compassionate release law, which was expanded at the start of that year.